 Can you customize Mii characters?

-Yes, players can fully customize Mii appearances, voices, personalities, and quirks, as well as create unique items for them.
+Yes.
+You can adjust appearances, voices, personalities, quirks, and create custom items for them.

 How many Miis can live together?

-Up to eight Miis can share a residence, which can influence their interactions and behavior.
+Up to eight Miis can share a residence, which affects how they interact.

 Does the game feature parental controls?

-Yes, both Nintendo Switch and Switch 2 support parental controls to manage content for younger players.
+Yes.
+Both Nintendo Switch and Switch 2 support parental controls for managing content.

 Is web3 or blockchain used in the game?